 In case you want to check out OpenCms from the CVS, please keep the following in mind: The CVS tag for the 6.2.2 release is "build_6_2_2".
 Development of the next OpenCms release is done in the "DEV_7_0" branch.
 Upcoming development version will use the version numbers 6.3.x for the next time and will be likewise tagged in the CVS.

 Contributions to the OpenCms core development are most welcome.
 Please contact the core development team on the opencms-dev mailing list.

 Please use our Bugzilla to report bugs in this release: http://bugzilla.opencms.org/

-Introducing OpenCms 10.5.
+Upgrade to OpenCms 10.5.1.
 This release focuses on site localization, adding tools for assisted translation of pages and sitemaps.
 Many usability improvements have been made for the Page Editor and the Explorer.
 OpenCms 10.5 also ships a much improved version of the Apollo Template.